thanhnhanlam/cse15l-lab-reports/lab-report/lab-report-3-week-6.md

 * ### Copy whole directories with scp -r

+`scp -r` can copy recursively the markdown-parse directory and its content to my ieng6 account.
+Here I copy my working directory from my local computer into the `markdown-parse` directory of my ieng6 account.
+The `markdown-parse` directory on my remote account is created because it does not exist yet.

 ![SCP markdown-parse Directory to ieng6 Account][SCP Directory]

+After logging into my ieng6 account using `ssh`, I can go to the `markdown-parse` directory and run the tests.

 ![Logging into ieng6 Account and Running Tests][Tests]

+All these commands:
+* `scp -r` to copy the directory,
+* `ssh` to connect to the ieng6 account,
+* `cd` to go to the directory,
+* `javac` to compile the code, and
+* `java` to run the tests.

+can be united into one:

+`scp -r . ieng6:~/markdown-parse;ssh ieng6 "cd markdown-parse;/software/CSE/oracle-java-17/jdk-17.0.1/bin/javac -cp ./:./lib/junit-4.13.2.jar:./lib/hamcrest-core-1.3.jar MarkdownParseTest.java;/software/CSE/oracle-java-17/jdk-17.0.1/bin/java -cp ./:./lib/junit-4.13.2.jar:./lib/hamcrest-core-1.3.jar org.junit.runner.JUnitCore MarkdownParseTest"`.

 ![SCP Directory and Run Tests in One Line][SCP Tests Command]

+This single command copies the `markdown-parse` directory and runs the tests.

 ![Results of the One Line Command][SCP Tests Results]

 [Config Before]: ../image/lab-report-3/config-before.png